pslergy/flutter-ble-messaging-demo/README.md

 ## Source Code

-The full source code of this project is available for purchase.
+The **full source code** of this project is available separately.

 It includes:

-• Flutter BLE transport implementation
+• Flutter BLE transport layer
-• Android GATT server
+• Android GATT server implementation
 • message framing protocol
-• chunked BLE transfer
+• chunked BLE transfer logic
 • working demo application

-Buy the source code here:
+Commercial license and source code access are available **on request**.

-➡️ **On request**
+➡️ Contact for access: **(pslergy@gmail.com / link)**

-After purchase you will receive access to the private repository.
+After purchase you will receive access to the **private repository**.

 ---

 ## License

-This repository contains the demo application only.
+This repository contains **demo binaries and documentation only**.

-The full source code is available under a commercial license.
+The complete source code is available under a **commercial license**.